Cline Enterprise observability: what OpenTelemetry events are available and how do we wire it to our collector during a pilot?

 Frequently Asked Questions

-What OpenTelemetry events are available from Cline Enterprise today?
+What OpenTelemetry events are available for Cline Enterprise during a pilot?

 Expanded Explanation: